roc41d/made-in-cameroon/README.md

 * [Laravel Shopper](https://github.com/shopperlabs/shopper) - An eCommerce administration built with Laravel 5 for creating online shop. **By [@MonneyArthur](https://twitter.com/monneyarthur)**

+* [LAN-Tube](https://github.com/FotieMConstant/LAN-Tube) - An open-source Youtube-like web app for your home network where you can stream your videos on you LAN, share files and have plenty of fun. **By [@fotiecodes](https://twitter.com/fotie_codes)**

 ## <a name="M"> </a>M
 ## <a name="N"> </a>N